Published

 Each piece has a specific job, and the separation matters more than it might look at first.

-SKILL.md is the orchestration layer — the document Claude reads when the Skill activates.
+SKILL.md is the orchestration layer.
+The document Claude reads when the Skill activates.
 It defines the seven-step workflow the model walks the user through:

-1. Frame the decision.
+- Frame the decision.
 Confirm what the user is actually choosing between, and why.
 Push back on vague framings (“I want a better job” → “compared to what specifically?”).

-2. Identify alternatives.
+- Identify alternatives.
 Get a concrete, finite set of options on the table.
 Help the user surface candidates they may have dismissed too early, but never invent alternatives for them.

-4. Pairwise-compare the criteria.
+- Pairwise-compare the criteria.
 Walk through every pair, in natural language, mapping the answers onto Saaty’s scale via saaty_scale.md.

-5. Pairwise-compare the alternatives under each criterion.
+- Pairwise-compare the alternatives under each criterion.
 Same mechanic, one criterion at a time.
 Where hard data exists (price in złoty, battery in hours), defer to converting_data.md rather than asking for subjective comparisons.

-6. Compute and report.
+- Compute and report.
 Hand the matrices to ahp_solver.py.
 Surface the ranking, the criterion weights, and the consistency ratio.
 If CR > 0.1, flag the most inconsistent judgments and offer to revisit them.

-7. Sensitivity check.
+- Sensitivity check.
 Show how robust the ranking is — what happens if a criterion weight shifts by 10%?
 If the top choice flips easily, the decision is less settled than the number suggests.

 The seven steps are written as instructions to Claude, not as a script the user sees.
-The user just talks; the structure happens around them.
+The user just talks.
+The structure happens around them.

 The division of labour across these files mirrors the division of labour across the whole approach: the LLM handles language, exploration, and clarification; the math handles the decision; the references handle translation between the two; the user supplies the preferences.
 No part of the actual choice gets quietly absorbed into the model’s latent priors.

-A web app with a real UI
+A web app

 A chat interface is fine for exploring the idea, but pairwise comparison is fundamentally a UI problem.
 Asking “how much do you prefer A to B?” twenty times in a conversation is tedious.
 Doing it with sliders, a visible matrix, and a live-updating consistency indicator is much better.

-A companion web app would offer:
+A companion web app offer:

-• Visual matrix entry — sliders or 1–9 scale buttons for each pairwise comparison, with the inverse populated automatically.
+- Visual matrix entry - sliders or 1–9 scale buttons for each pairwise comparison, with the inverse populated automatically.

-• Live consistency feedback — a visible indicator that updates as the user enters comparisons, highlighting which judgments are creating the most inconsistency.
+- Live consistency feedback - a visible indicator that updates as the user enters comparisons, highlighting which judgments are creating the most inconsistency.

-• Sensitivity analysis — show how the final ranking shifts if a single criterion’s weight changes.
+- Sensitivity analysis - show how the final ranking shifts if a single criterion’s weight changes.
 This is where users often discover that their decision is more robust (or more fragile) than they thought.

 Where this approach falls short